TRTA 2014 Annual Thru Hike Program

 Your guides, who will also serve as your pre-hike coaches, consist of our highly experienced and dedicated volunteer TRTA guides and/or TRTA staff.
 They are certified in CPR, Wilderness First Aid, and trained by the TRTA and/or other agencies.
 They love to hike and share their backcountry and trail knowledge with others.
 These volunteers and staff dedicate two weeks of their lives to this expedition.
 Our volunteers are not paid for guiding the Thru Hike, so please show them some love every day of the hike.
 We have deep respect for our volunteer guides and want this to be an amazing experience for them too!

-The Trail Angels will be providing some incredible spreads of food throughout your journey that will include fresh fruits, veggies, proteins and sometimes some extra special treats.
-At the Trail Angel stops your guides will communicate to you how many backpacker meals you should grab and for what meals (breakfast and dinner).
-This will also be an opportunity for you to resupply the snacks and lunches that you are storing in your duffel bags.
-It is critical that you pack enough food in your duffels and that you seriously consider the food you might crave out on the trail.
-The Trail Angels and TRTA staff will only purchase items you might have forgotten that are critical to your health and safety out on the trail.
-You are responsible for packing the snacks and foods you will want to eat once the hike begins.
+Trail Angels are incredibly special people.
+They are volunteers who take the time to support you on this journey.
+They provide incredible spreads of food throughout your journey including: fresh fruits, veggies, proteins and sometimes some extra special treats.
+At Trail Angel stops, your guides will communicate how many meals you will need (breakfast, lunch and dinner) and how much water your should carry.
+Trail Angels and TRTA staff will only purchase items you might have forgotten that are critical to your health and safety out on the trail.
+You are responsible for packing the gear you will need before the hike begins.

 The Tahoe Backcountry and Wilderness